jorgecarleitao/public-contracts/README.md

 `git clone git@github.com:jorgecarleitao/public-contracts.git`

-Enter in the directory `cd public-contracts/contracts`.
+Enter in the project's directory: `cd public-contracts`.

 4- Run the example:

-`python -m tools.example`
+`python -m contracts.tools.example`

 you should see two numbers.

-If something went wrong, please report an [issue](https://github.com/jorgecarleitao/public-contracts/issues) so we can improve these instructions.
+If something went wrong, please report an [issue](https://github.com/jorgecarleitao/public-contracts/issues) so we can help you and improve these instructions.